Karim-mo/AGSM/projects/agsm/README.md

 })
 export class StoreService {
   constructor(private agsm: AgsmService) {
+    // Use this line at the beginning of the store constructor to activate agsm devtools debugging this.agsm.linkDevTools(true);

     // Add reducer takes in a string for the reducer name and the reducer pure function as a 2nd parameter this.agsm.addReducer("postsList", postsReducer);
   }